What you can and can’t do with my Intellectual Property

 - Please DO NOT translate my materials, books, or kits into another language without my express permission.
 Also, please note that my publisher owns the rights to foreign translation for my books, so any foreign language translation requests regarding the text in my books would need to be handled through them.
 We’d be happy to put you in touch with our contact there.

 - Please do use the materials from my books, kits, etc. for your own personal use.
-Meaning, you can take yourself through the exercises in my books and kits own your own.
+Meaning, you can take yourself through the exercises in my books and kits on your own.
 You can create your own personal retreat just for yourself following the approaches in my books and kits.
 (By the way, we always love hearing folks share about what they learned or created so please e-mail us at info @ artizencoaching .com with your take-aways!
 We may even feature you in our blog or newsletter!)

 - Feel free to share your own personal insights and images from going through my materials in things like blog posts or social media.
 But please don’t share in great detail the actual exercises or steps.
 Instead focus on your own personal discoveries about yourself and/or your business – that experience is yours and yours alone and it’s golden!

 - Please do recommend my work to friends and encourage them to get a book or kit (we very much appreciate your word-of-mouth referrals).
-It’s even okay for you to work though the materials together as informal accountability buddies (no payment for services) and if you both have your own book/kit.
+It’s even okay for you to work through the materials together as informal accountability buddies (no payment for services) and if you both have your own book/kit.

 - It’s okay to bring an informal group of friends together in a book club type format to go through the book as long as the group is not a business networking group.
 There should not be any payment exchanging hands.
 Nor should there be any upsell to any paid program.
 Any or all of those would indicate commercial usage.